mv4zz/global-brute/README.md

 # global-brute 🌐

-- global-brute is a brute-forcing tool which can brute many types of remote-desktop applications to get into somebodies computer remotely.
+- global-brute is a brute-forcing tool which can brute many types of remote-desktop applications to get into somebodies computer remotely. it runs directly through a .bat file, making setup fast and hassle-free.

 ‎ ‎
 # includes 📜